jbarnoud/splitleafs/README.rst

     The atoms of reference.
 Several Several atoms can be given.
 The format for one reference atom is ``residue_name:atom_name``, the residue name can be omitted then the atom is mentioned by its atom name only.
---keep_residue or -r:
+--keep-residue or -r:
     Write the whole residues in the index file.
---keep_atom or -k:
+--keep-atom or -k:
     Write only the atoms of reference in the index file (default).
 --format or -f:
     The input file format.
 Gromacs gro files and PDB files are supported.